Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Distance- coloring with colors in rounds

 Our technique does not use an ordinary set, but an ordered set, thus we can perform a binary search.
 The goal of the binary search, for a vertex $v \in V$, is finding an element in $S(v)$, that does not belong to any set $S(u)$, for $u$ in the 2-hop-neighborhood of $v$.
 To this end, for each vertex we define a range, that initially contains all elements of $S(v)$.
 Then we reduce the range size by a factor of at least 2 in each stage of the binary search.
 Eventually, each $v \in V$ reduces its range to contain a single element that does not belong to any range in its 2-hop-neighborhood.
 However, there is a cost in running time because each binary search requires $O(\log k)$ rounds where $k$ is the size of the colors palette of the current stage.

-The technique in high level is that each vertex knows its 1-distance neighbours subsets and computes the number of intersections with these subsets.
+The technique in high level is that each vertex knows its 1-distance neighbors subsets that are based on the coloring $\phi(u)$ and marked $S(\phi(u))$ and computes the number of intersections with these subsets.
 Each node holds two indices that constitute the beginning and end of the relevant range.
-The neighbours are aware of those indices and refer to the beginning index by {\em left} and the ending index by {\em right}.
+The neighbors are aware of those indices and refer to the beginning index by {\em left} and the ending index by {\em right}.
 On every iteration the number of intersecting values of the subsets is reduced by a factor of at least two, simply by counting the elements in each half of a range and choosing the half-range with less intersections.
 On each round each vertex receives the number of intersecting values for both their left half and right half from its neighbours and decides whether in the next round it will use the left half of the range or the right half, and update its $left,right$ indices accordingly.
 The selected half of the range is the one with fewer intersecting values.

-Next, we provide the pseudocode of the algorithm, and analyze its correctness and running time.
+Next, we provide the pseudocode of our algorithm (see Algorithm 1 below), called {\em 2-Distance-Linial}, and analyze its correctness and running time.